BenBrostoff/BenBrostoff.github.io/books.md

 title: Favorite Books
 ---

 I always appreciate when people share their favorite books with me - [Ryan Holiday's blog](http://www.ryanholiday.net) and e-mails in particular have provided some fantastic book recommendations.
 I figured I'd do the same here.
-In no particular order... (because trying to rate a book is akin to trying to rate a poem, [per Dead Poets Society](https://www.youtube.com/watch?v=tpeLSMKNFO4))
+In no particular order... (because trying to rate a book is akin to trying to rate a poem, [per Dead Poets Society](https://www.youtube.com/watch?v=tpeLSMKNFO4)).

+<i> I've also included a list of books I've been meaning to read, which you can skip to <a href=#to_read>here</a></i>.

 * [*The Art of Learning*, Josh Waitzkin](http://www.amazon.com/The-Art-Learning-Journey-Performance/dp/0743277465) - No book has shook my reality more and encouraged me to make changes in my own life.
 Waitzkin is the rare dual-sport athlete who, after winning nearly every conceivable junior chess award and rising to International Master, retired and became world champion in an entirely different sport which he had no previous experience in (Tai Chi Push Hands).
 This book is not so much <i>how</i> as it is an exploration of <i>why</i> reaching optimal performance states and deep learning matter.
 A wonderful nugget from this one: Jim Harbaugh is a huge Waitzkin fan and slips chess <a href="http://www.49ers.com/news/article-2/Morning-Tailgate-Jim-Harbaugh-Quiets-Play-Clock-Concerns/786e1113-b60f-4c38-aa53-d8e07101f789" target="_blank"> every once in a while</a> into NFL banter.